SMPTE-2110 – Professional Media Over Managed IP

 For years, Serial Digital Interface (SDI) has been the common standard for transporting uncompressed video within facilities and allowed broadcasters to connect equipment together safe in the knowledge that they would work together.

 But Internet and IP networks, in general, made in-roads into the studios, as they did in our everyday lives.
 So the industry had to agree on standards that will provide that same flexibility and avoid vendor lock-ins.
-Also, remote production and contribution which are so popular nowadays require transport standards which are the same as the ones used within the facilities, blurring the distinction between studios, campuses, and remote locations.
+Also, remote production and contribution which are so popular nowadays require transport standards that are the same as the ones used within the facilities, blurring the distinction between studios, campuses, and remote locations.

 So people have thought about it, several times.
 For example, SMPTE 2022 encapsulated the SDI data into an IP packetized transport so Ethernet could be used as the transport mechanism.
 Same process at the end, IP back to SDI back to component video and audio.
-But all the content — audio, video and ancillary — is still transported as one big stream, not giving a chance to the receiving party to specify its needs and often wasting the bandwidth.
+But all the content — audio, video, and ancillary — is still transported as one big stream, not giving a chance to the receiving party to specify its needs and often wasting the bandwidth.

 What is SMPTE ST 2110?